supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 The intermediate presentation gives teams the opportunity to present their work in progress --- details of what the presentation should contain are found below.
-The slot for each presentation is 45 minutes (about 30 minutes of content, 10 minutes for questions, 5 minutes of slack).
+The slot for each presentation is 35 minutes (about 30 minutes of content, 5 minutes for questions).

 Each team will have another team acting as opposition.